BricL/CC3.WebZipBundle/README.md

    style D fill:#eb3434
 ```

-* Insert a new scene, `zip-load-boot.scene`, into the original startup pipeline.
-The `ZipLoader Component` in this scene provides three key functionalities: injecting the Assets Local Cache, downloads ZIP files, and records the required asset URLs during  game startup.
+* Insert the new scene `zip-load-boot.scene` into the original startup process.
+The `ZipLoader` component in this scene handles downloading ZIP files and injecting a local caching mechanism for resources.
+Once completed, the original startup scene (Start Scene) will be launched.

-* This method is flexible and customizable.
-Reducing network requests alone can boost startup speed by `20-40%` on mid- to low-end Android devices or slower networks.
+* This method is general and easy to customize based on project requirements.
+Simply reducing the number of network requests is sufficient to boost startup speed by about `20-30%` on low- to mid-range Android devices or in slow network environments.

 ### Method 2：Download Zip At Index.html